IBE160/SG-Driftige/docs/sprint-artifacts/3-4-adaptive-follow-up-quiz.md

 ## Change Log
 - 2025-12-14: Senior Developer Review notes appended.
 - 2025-12-14: Addressed code review findings - 6 items resolved.
+- 2025-12-14: Approved after re-review.
+All previous findings addressed.

 ## Senior Developer Review (AI)
 ### Reviewer: Eline&Sindre
 ### Date: Sunday, December 14, 2025
-### Outcome: Changes Requested
+### Outcome: Approve
-### Summary: The feature to generate adaptive follow-up quizzes is well-implemented across both frontend and backend.
-All acceptance criteria are met, and all tasks marked complete have been verified.
-The test coverage is comprehensive.
-The implementation aligns well with the provided Epic Technical Specification.
-The main areas for improvement are related to production-readiness (caching and LLM integration completion) and addressing several specific low-severity follow-up items outlined in the tech spec.
+### Summary: The implementation of the adaptive follow-up quiz feature has been re-reviewed, and all previously identified issues have been addressed.
+The feature is well-implemented across both frontend and backend, meeting all acceptance criteria, and all tasks marked complete have been verified.
+Comprehensive test coverage is in place, and the implementation aligns with the Epic Technical Specification.
+The previous low-severity findings related to production-readiness have been resolved.

 ### Key Findings (by severity - HIGH/MEDIUM/LOW):
-*   **LOW severity:**
-    *   **LLM Mocking in `quiz_generator.py`:** The `quiz_generator.py` currently uses mock responses (`MOCK_LLM_RESPONSE`, `MOCK_ADAPTIVE_LLM_RESPONSE`).
-The actual integration with an external LLM is commented out.
-For full functionality, this integration needs to be completed.
-        *   **Reference:** `fastapi-backend/app/llm_integrations/quiz_generator.py` lines 43, 85.
+*   None.
+All previously identified low-severity issues have been addressed.

 ### Acceptance Criteria Coverage: